HogosoKrikoso/FNF-KrikosoEngine/README.md

 # Friday Night Funkin: Krikoso Engine

-Forked from a mobile port of FNF Psych Engine made by karimm(or how do you type it i forgor)
+Forked from a mobile port of Psych Engine made by mcgabe19.

 Engine Folder:
 ```